-WARNING SIGNS: PROVIDERS TO AVOID
+WARNING SIGNS: Providers to avoid

-Sadly, many owner-operators have been fooled by companies promising to take them through the New Entrant DOT Audit, but then only took their money.
+Sadly, many owner-operators have been fooled by companies promising to take them through the DOT Audit, but then only took their money.
 Get to know who you are doing business with.
 Referrals from people you know are among the best ways to qualify any prospect.
 Here are some of the worst practices of predatory firms:

-- Implying they are connected with the DOT - Using a fake or facsimile of the DOT seal on communications - Threatening revocation of your operating authority if you don't do this or that - Using scare tactics of any type - Charging high prices to just send brochures or instruction manuals
+- Implying they are connected with the DOT - Using a fake or facsimile of the DOT seal on communications - Threatening revocation of your MC Authority if you don't do this or that - Using scare tactics of any type - Charging high prices to just send brochures or instruction manuals